Staff Profile

 His current work focuses on the physical transformation of found and/or discarded material to arrive at "unmonumental" objects of presence: forms characterised by small scale, rudimentary material and understatement.
 Recent previous practice brought together investigation of sites of change and a process of assemblage in order to propose visual equivalents to the relationship between site, memory and the passing of time.

 Solo exhibitions of his work have been held in the UK, and in Australia, Germany, Japan, Korea, Norway and Slovakia.
-Group projects over the past twenty-five years have been developed within the context of a dialogue with an informal network of artists from across Europe and beyond who are interested in artist-led international exchange.
+Group projects over the past thirty years have been developed within the context of a dialogue with an informal network of artists from across Europe and beyond who are interested in artist-led international exchange.

 Background